 Our backyard chickens have been enjoying the 3 acres we now live on, foraging for bugs and eating the tops off freshly sprouting grass and weeds.
 Each day they venture further and further away from the safety of the coop.
-In the back of my mind, I worried about them being attacked by a predator, but so far, I had not seen anything in the area accept a few hawks, and they have always kept their distance.
+In the back of my mind, I worried about them being attacked by a predator, but so far, I had not seen anything in the area except a few hawks, and they have always kept their distance.

 I should have paid attention to those fears in the back of my mind.
-The other night as we sat down to eat dinner; my wife just happened to look out the window at the right time to see a fox on top of a chicken.
-She bolted out the door scaring it off.
+The other night as we sat down to eat dinner, my wife just happened to look out the window at the right time to see a fox on top of a chicken.
+She bolted out the door, scaring it off.
 Rosy, the chicken that had been attacked, sprang up and headed for the coop.
-My oldest daughter Brynn, started to freak out and cry, as these chickens are more than just chickens to her, they are her beloved pets.
+My oldest daughter Brynn started to freak out and cry, as these chickens are more than just chickens to her; they are her beloved pets.

-My wife looked up at our daughter who was standing at the patio door to see if she had heard me.
-Sally is Brynn’s favorite chicken, because she is the friendliest of the three, and likes to be held.
+My wife looked up at our daughter, who was standing at the patio door, to see if she had heard me.
+Sally is Brynn’s favorite chicken because she is the friendliest of the three and likes to be held.
 This chicken will let Brynn hold her like a baby and go to sleep in her lap.